vanhoefm/fragattacks/research/README.md

 3. Check that you are using modified firmware if needed for your wireless network card.

-4. Assure the device you are testing doesn't enter sleep mode (causing it to miss injected frames).
+4. Assure the device you are testing doesn't enter a sleep state (causing it to miss injected frames).
-   **Or use a compatible device in mixed mode?**
+   I recommend running the test tool in [mixed mode](#mixed-mode) since this better handles clients that may go into a sleep state.

 5. Run the [injection tests](#Network-card-injection-test) to make sure injection is working properly.